Yetazyyy/Yetazyyy/README.md

-# ⚡ Welcome to My Profile
+# Welcome to My Profile

 I am a **Grey Hat Security Researcher** focused on **ethical hacking, system analysis, and learning**.
 Projects include: Cyber Security, Vulnerability Testing, Security Analysis.

-**⚠️ Disclaimer:** For educational purposes only.
+**Disclaimer:** For educational purposes only.
 Use tools only on systems you own or have explicit permission to test.